Complications of long-term contraceptive therapy. Consequences of refusing contraception. The pill may affect fertility

 In addition, these drugs also have side effects and contraindications.

-Particular attention should be paid to “ emergency contraception "...
-These drugs contain either a gestagen (Levonorgestrel) or an antiprogestin (Mifepristone) in a large dose.
-The main mechanisms of action of these drugs are inhibition of ovulation, thickening of cervical mucus, acceleration of desquamation (desquamation) of the functional layer of the endometrium in order to prevent the attachment of a fertilized egg.
+Particular attention should be paid to " emergency contraception".
+These drugs contain either a progestin (Levonorgestrel) or an antiprogestin (Mifepristone) in a large dose.
+The main mechanisms of action of these drugs are inhibition of ovulation, thickening of cervical mucus, acceleration of desquamation (squamation) of the functional layer of the endometrium in order to prevent the attachment of a fertilized egg.
 And Mifepristone has an additional effect - increasing the tone of the uterus.
-Therefore, a single use of a large dose of these drugs has a very strong one-time effect on the ovaries, after taking the pills for emergency contraception, there can be serious and prolonged menstrual irregularities.
+Therefore, a single use of a large dose of these drugs has a very strong immediate effect on the ovaries; after taking emergency contraceptive pills, there can be serious and long-term disturbances in the menstrual cycle.
 Women who regularly use these drugs are at great risk to their health.

-Interesting studies on the side effects of hormonal contraceptives have been carried out in foreign countries.
-Below are excerpts from several reviews (translation by the author of the article of fragments of foreign articles)
+Interesting studies examining the side effects of hormonal contraceptives have been conducted in foreign countries.
+Below are excerpts from several reviews (translation by the author of fragments of foreign articles)

 Oral contraceptives and the risk of venous thrombosis